 Final examination may not be held on the same day, period and time as the corresponding classes.
 Therefore, students must confirm the Examination Timetable carefully.
 If any amendment was made to the Examination timetable, a notification would be put on the students' own course page at "keio.jp Educational Support System".

-▶No final examination at Yagami Campus in Spring Semester 2020
+▶No final examination at Yagami Campus in first half of Fall Semester of 2020

 3. Academic Misconduct